 NOTE: Some people attach a second utility trailer to their travel trailer for extra storage, but this is dangerous and can be illegal in many states.

 My electric unicycle takes up very little space.
 So, when I arrive at camp, it’s easy to leave it in the RV or the truck.
 I cannot, however, share the living room with my full-sized mountain bike.
 I have a bike lock, so I either secure it to the bumper hitch or the tongue of the trailer.
 When I had a foldable bike, I left it in the trunk of the FJ Cruiser.

 So, where will you store the adventure gear that traveled inside your tow vehicle or trailer?
 Consider this carefully before taking it with you on the road.
 Otherwise, you could risk theft or permanent damage to your gear.
 Leaving an e-bike unlocked and uncovered outdoors is a pricey example.

-Most people enjoying the great outdoors either have the means to do so or they are not materialistic.
+On the note of security, most people enjoying the great outdoors either have the means to do so or are not materialistic.
 The chances of losing your adventure gear to your neighbors are slim.
 Nevertheless, people sometimes venture into campgrounds and make themselves the new owners of your belongings.
 So, never take security for granted.